 - Press the chicken firmly into the breadcrumb mixture, turning to coat on both sides and packing the crumbs into any crevices.

 - Dust once more with a lighter coating of Gabrick’s Chicken Rub.

 - Transfer the chicken back to the baking sheet and repeat with the remaining chicken pieces.

 - Heat oil in large cast iron pan to 325º.

 - Fry a few pieces at a time.
 Do not overcrowd pan and making sure to bring the oil back up to temperature at the end of each batch before starting a new one.

 - You’re looking for a light golden-brown color with internal temperature reaching 165º for chicken and 145º for pork.

 - Transfer to a plate that’s lined with paper towels to soak up any excess oil.

-- For a dipping sauce with this dish we recommend: Candy Jalapeno, or Rebel Red (spicy).
+- For a dipping sauce with this dish we recommend: Candy Jalapeno, or Spicy Red (spicy).